Director: Wilfred Jackson

 In his first appearance Donald Duck is a real sailor, living on a boat and dancing the hornpipe.
 He’s a strong voice character from the start.
 When he joyfully shouts ‘oh boy, oh boy, oh boy!’ we all know it’s him, even though his looks are different.

-Besides his voice, Donald Duck displays two of his typical character traits: egotism and his tendency to trick others.
-However, he does not yet display his short temper: when ultimately foiled by the hen he’s not breaking down in anger, but joins Peter Pig in remorseful self-chastisement (a gag reused from an early Oswald cartoon called ‘Rival Romeos’, 1928).
+Besides his typical voice and suit, Donald Duck displays two of his typical character traits: egotism and his tendency to trick others.
+However, he does not yet display his short temper: when ultimately foiled by the hen he’s not breaking down in anger, but joins Peter Pig in remorseful self-chastisement (a gag reused from an early Oswald the Lucky Rabbit cartoon called ‘Rival Romeos‘, 1928).
 But Donald would show his temper, in his next cartoon: ‘Orphan’s Benefit‘.

 Besides Donald Duck this cartoon is interesting for an appetizing and startlingly realistic animation shot of butter melting on hot corn.